Just start walking – It’s the simplest thing you can do to get a workout in.

 Here are some tips to get the most out of it:

-- Walk at a comfortable, brisk pace.
-The quicker the walk, the greater the benefits.
+The quicker the walk, the greater the benefit.

 Look at your walk as an enjoyable break in your day – a time when there are no chores to do or deadlines to meet.
 Breathe deeply.
 Look up at the sky, the trees and the rooftops.
 Smile.
 Life gets better when you fit in a walk.